-International Short Courses
+International Short Course Examples

 In this course, students examine literature and research findings for evidence that supports treatment of children and youth with autism.
-Students will visit a variety of settings, including strength-based programs, and attend meetings with strength-based scholars and self-advocates.
+Students visit a variety of settings, including strength-based programs, and attend meetings with strength-based scholars and self-advocates.
 This course is co-taught with Dr. Stephen Shore, an adult with autism.